paulcwhgithub/UCSD-CyberXSecurity/Homework19/readme.md

 ### Part 1: Windows Server Attack

-Note: This is a public-facing windows server that VSI employees access.
 ![](images/19-1.png)
 #### Question 1
 - Several users were impacted during the attack on March 25th.